kk7nc/Text_Classification/README.rst

 Original from https://code.google.com/p/word2vec/

-I’ve copied it to a github project so I can apply and track community patches for my needs (starting with capability for Mac OS X compilation).
+I’ve copied it to a github project so that I can apply and track community patches (starting with capability for Mac OS X compilation).

 -  **makefile and some source has been modified for Mac OS X